 A home design chosen from a catalogue of the builders range.
 It is a ‘tried and tested’ home design that is intended to be a robust, proven product.
 You may be allowed limited personalisation e.g. choosing fixtures, fittings and colours.
 You will have little if any involvement in the design.

-If you want to customise a standard plan, for example adding additional rooms, this would be called a custom or semi custom home.
+If you want to customise a standard plan, for example adding additional rooms, this would be called a custom home.
 It all depends on how involved you get.
 The term ‘custom home’ can also be used to describe a bespoke home designed and built from scratch.

 Whether it’s a custom, semi custom or fully bespoke design you and your builder or new home consultant will have significant input in the design.
 You will therefore spend more on consultation fees from draftspeople, building designers and potentially architects.